 The following selected financial data should be read in conjunction with the financial statements and the notes to such statements and "Management's discussion and analysis of financial condition and results of operations."
-The selected data in this section is not intended to replace the financial
+The selected financial data in this section is not intended to replace the financial statements.

-The statements of operations data for the year ended December 31, 1998 and the period from inception (June 14, 1996) to December 31, 1997 have been derived from our audited financial statements included elsewhere in this prospectus which have been audited by Ernst & Young LLP, our independent auditors.
-Our results of operations from June 14, 1996 to December 31, 1996 were immaterial.
-The statements of operations data for the nine months ended September 30, 1998 and 1999 and the balance sheet data as of September 30, 1999 are derived from our unaudited financial statements included in this prospectus, but have been prepared on a basis consistent with our audited financial statements and the notes thereto and include all adjustments (consisting only of normal recurring adjustments) that we consider necessary for a fair presentation of the information.
+The statements of operations data for the years ended December 31, 1997, 1998 and 1999 and the balance sheet data as of December 31, 1998 and 1999 have been derived from our audited financial statements which have been audited by Ernst & Young LLP, our independent auditors and included elsewhere in this prospectus.
+The audited balance sheet data as of December 31, 1997 has been derived from our audited financial statements not included in this prospectus.
+The statements of operations data for the six months ended June 30, 1999 and 2000 and the balance sheet data as of June 30, 2000 have been derived from our unaudited financial statements included elsewhere in this prospectus.
+The statement of operations data for the period from inception (June 14, 1996) through December 31, 1996 and the balance sheet data as of December 31, 1996 are derived from our unaudited financial statements not included in this prospectus.
+The unaudited financial statements have been prepared on a basis consistent with our audited financial statements and include all adjustments, consisting only of normal recurring adjustments, we consider necessary for the fair presentation of the information.
 Historical results are not necessarily indicative of future results.
-See notes to the financial statements for an explanation of the method used to determine the number of shares used in computing pro forma basic and diluted loss per share.
+See notes to the financial statements for an explanation of the method used to determine the number of shares used in computing pro forma basic and diluted net loss per share.